‘I’m Not In Love’ by 10cc as featured in Guardians of the Galaxy (Volume 1)

 A year later in 1972 the band took a demo tape of a ’50’s pastiche, “Donna”, to Jonathan King who now owned U.K. Records.
 King signed them and named them 10cc after a dream he had where he saw the name on the hoarding of the Hammersmith Odeon.

 10cc‘s albums were just as innovative and successful as their singles.
 “Sheet Music“, “The Original Soundtrack” and “How Dare You” were all Top 10 albums between 1973 and 1976.
-At this point Godley and Creme, keen to try their hand in other areas, left the band.
+Their final album together was “How Dare You” which depicted a divorce scene on the front cover and it was at this point Godley & Creme left the band.

 Gouldman and Stewart continued as 10cc and carried on the tradition of hits with “The Things We Do For Love” (No. 6 Jan ’77), “Good Morning Judge” (No. 5 May ’77) and “Dreadlock Holiday” (No. 1 Sept ’78), which was recently featured in the 2010 Mark Zuckerberg biopic, The Social Network.
 The ’80’s saw Eric Stewart working with Paul McCartney while Graham Gouldman wrote film music, produced an album for the Ramones and partnered Andrew Gold in the Wax duo.
 Wax’s “Bridge To Your Heart” reached No. 12 in August ”87.
 In other words, 10cc had begun to take a back seat.